MicrosoftDocs/power-automate-docs/articles/data-operations.md

 to create a new array that contains only objects in which `first` is set to `Eugenia`.

 1. Find, and then add, the **Filter array** action to your flow.
-2. Configure the filter array action as shown in the following screenshot.
+1. Configure the filter array action as shown in the following screenshot.

     >[!div class="mx-imgBorder"]
     >![Screenshot of in the From section, the first line is set to Body.
 In the second line, first is set equal to Eugenia.](./media/data-operations/add-configure-filter-array-2.png "Configure the Filter array")
-3. Save, and then run your flow.
+1. Save, and then run your flow.

-    You can use [PostMan](https://www.getpostman.com/postman) to generate a web request that sends a JSON array to your flow.
-4. When your flow runs, the output looks like the following array.
-Notice that only objects in which `first` is set to `Eugenia` are included in the output of the action.

-    ``` JSON
-    [ { "first": "Eugenia", "last": "Lopez" }]
-    ```

 ## Use the create CSV table action